aspose-pdf/Aspose.PDF-Documentation/javascript-cpp/parsing/_index.md

 **Parse PDF** documents is a term releated to extraction variuous kind of information from PDF file.
 This section covers how to:

 - [Extract Images from PDF](/pdf/javascript-cpp/extract-images-from-the-pdf-file/).
 Image Extraction does the same for images as the operation above for text.
-- [Extract Fonts from PDF](/pdf/javascript-cpp/extract-fonts-from-pdf/).
-Font Extraction is a specific operation with fonts in PDFs.
 - [Extract Text from PDF](/pdf/javascript-cpp/extract-text-from-pdf/).
 Text Parsing or Extraction is the most popular operation with ready-made PDFs.
 You will learn about text parsing from a whole document, a particular page, or a particular region in a page.